epfl-ada/ada-2023-project-dromadaire/README.md

 - Are there any predominant characteristics for actors chosen to portray main characters in a specific movie genre and does it evolve over time?

-- How does the notoriety of an actor influence his likeliness to be selected for a given role?
+- How does the notoriety of an actor influence his likeliness to be selected for a main role?
 Do the viewer's preferences influence the casting?
 How do honors such as Oscars influence the casting?
 Does the number of roles prior roles?

 ## Additional datasets